-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through school-led tutoring for pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.

-We are conscious of the continuing impact that COVID has had on children's social skills, independence, communication and interaction.
+We are conscious of the fact that the pandemic has had a negative impact on children's social skills, independence, communication and interaction.
 This in turn, influences their capacity to perform academically.
-With this in mind, this report illustrates our intention to address the needs of the whole child, by providing emotional and social support which is tailor made for individuals.
+With this in mind, this report illustrates our intention to address the needs of the whole child during this recovery period, by providing emotional and social support which is tailor made for individuals.